mixtapes fund terrorism, says RIAA

 the Recording Industry Association of America, recently remixed to Right

-cutback we so obviously deserve as top-level commanders of American
+receiving the percentage cutback we so obviously deserve as top-level commanders

-were arrested, now known as The Kim's 5.
-Southern State history textbooks have
+employees were arrested, now known as The Kim's 5.
+Southern State history

-already confirmed their classification as descendants from the race of Cain,
+textbooks have already confirmed their classification as descendants from the

-like The Weathermen, Rosa Parks and Hunter S. Thompson.
-The 5 includes the two
+race of Cain, like The Weathermen, Rosa Parks and Hunter S. Thompson.
+The 5

-America-Safe patriotic music.
-These are counterfeit 'artists' whose only
+providing America-Safe patriotic music.
+These are counterfeit 'artists' whose

-interest is faking music™ and then selling it through suspicious labels
+only interest is faking music™ and then selling it through suspicious

-that are truly covert operations for pirates--like Duchamp, Cage or DJ Spooky," he added.
+labels that are truly covert operations for pirates–like Duchamp, Cage or DJ Spooky," he added.

 Bucklez confirmed that although hip-hop